Warty17/Balatro_Iceberg/README.md

 Sticker Criteria - While stickers are given randomly to Jokers in the shop there still exists some criteria used to determine which stickers a Joker can have.
 Food Jokers (Popcorn, Ice Cream, Diet Cola, Seltzer, Gros Michel, Cavendish, Ramen, Turtle Bean, etc.) cannot have the eternal sticker: this is due to the fact that those Jokers are either bound to get consumed eventually or can randomly get destroyed.
 Scaling Jokers (ones that start at +0 chips, +0 mult and x1 mult, and scale up) cannot be found with the perishable sticker, this may be due to game design and balancing decisions.
 Every Joker can be a rental.

 “Chaos Theory” - This is a scrapped Joker that didn’t make the final cut into the game.
 We don’t know which ability it would’ve had but its sprite was drawn by the same person that drew the sprite for Vagabond (LumpyTouch).

+Guaranteed Unstickered Legendary - If you haven’t gotten a gold sticker on all legendary Jokers, while playing gold stake, if you use a Soul card you will 100% of the time get a legendary Joker which has yet to get its golden sticker.
+This feature was implemented to make the process of getting the Completionisti++ achievement easier.

 Pack Softlock - Being “softlocked” means being stuck and unable to progress a playthrough of a videogame thanks to a bug or an unintended feature.
 It is possible to softlock yourself in Balatro by destroying all of the cards in your hand in a Mega Spectral/Arcana pack.
 After having done so you’d think that you would be able to proceed with your run by pressing the “Skip” button, but, unfortunately, that button is grayed out.
 This leaves you, as the only way to keep enjoying the game, starting a new run.